What is Itchy and Smelly?

 - Ear infection

 If your dog is itchy and smelly he should be seen by a veterinarian.
-The veterinarian will help determine the underlying cause of these symptoms by use of skin scrapings and possible hormone tests, among other diagnostic tools.
+The veterinarian will help determine the underlying cause of these symptoms by use of swabs, skin scrapings and possible hormonal blood tests, among other diagnostic tools.

 Why Itchy and Smelly Occurs in Dogs